aazard/DMF-Floppy-Office/README.md

 - Manage your RAM to try freeing 64mb, if possible.

-- Open and edit doc files, save as rtf with iage support
+- Open and edit doc files, save as rtf with image support

 - Open and edit xlsx, or lesser spreadsheet file types.